 Olive fruits can be produced only by female or pistillate flowers, which shows the importance of the blooming process of olive trees.

 What Month Do Olive Trees Flower?

 I already gave you a short answer initially, but now I want to answer everything in detail.
-The flowering process of olive trees may vary depending on the year, climate conditions, your geographical area, etc.
+The flowering process of olive trees may vary depending on the year, climate conditions, geographical area, etc.

 In the most suitable climates for growing olives, olives will bloom from April to May.
 2nd part of May is the best time for olives to bloom.
 In Australia and New Zealand, since they’re in the southern hemisphere, you can expect olive trees to bloom from September to November.

-If the temperatures during the Winter were too high, you can expect fewer flowers.
+If the temperatures during the Winter are too high, you can expect fewer flowers.
 The ideal temperature during the Winter is between 0 and 7 degrees Celsius.
 That temperature range won’t damage olive trees and will be beneficial for ideal flower growth.

 How Long Does An Olive Tree Bloom?